johnkang2/Hello/README.md

 *I like computer, music, and car.*<br>
 _Nice to meet you!_<br>
 <md>
-:smile: :smile: :smile: :smile: :smile:
+:smile: :smile: :smile: :smile: :smile:<br>
 </md>
+something is changed!